SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

         region: us-east-2
         pollInterval: 1m
         logGroups:
-          /aws/my-logs:
-            streams:
+          ameriprise-fargate-fluent-bit-logs:
-              prefixes: [] # using a stream prefix is recommended
+            prefixes: [from-fluent-bit] # using a stream prefix is recommended
 ```

 where `my-role` is the name of the role created while setting up [authentication](#authenticate-with-cloudwatch)